 - 2 tsp rapid rise (instant) yeast

-- In the bowl of a stand mixer, weigh bread flour, sugar, salt, and yeast.
+- In the bowl of a stand mixer, weigh bread flour, psyllium husks (if using), sugar, salt, and yeast.
 Whisk to combine.
-Using beater blade, turn the mixer on low and slowly pour in the milk and butter.
-Increase the speed to medium high and beat for about 5 minutes.
+Place on the mixer and turn the mixer on low and slowly pour in the milk and butter.
+Increase the speed to medium high and knead for about 5 minutes.

-- Remove the beater blade and cover the bowl with plastic wrap.
-Allow to rise for about 2 hours or until doubled in size in a warm-draft free location.
-Refrigerate for at least 4 hours, but up to 7 days.
+- Scrape the dough into a large mass (or into another bowl) and cover the bowl with plastic wrap.
+Allow to rise for about 2 hours or until doubled in size in a warm, draft-free location.
+Refrigerate for at least 6 hours, but up to 7 days.

-- On baking day, remove the dough from the refrigerator and dump it out onto a heavily floured piece of parchment.
-Add more flour to the top of the dough to coax it into a torpedo or slipper shape (not as long as a baguette, but wider).
+- On baking day, remove the dough from the refrigerator and dump it out onto a liberally floured surface.
+Knead until smooth.
+Roll it into a torpedo or batard shape (not as long as a baguette, but wider).
 You can divide the dough into two smaller loaves, if desired.
-I place the parchment on my pizza peel, but you can also use an overturned baking sheet.
+Place the shaped dough on a piece of parchment and onto a pizza peel, but you can also use an overturned baking sheet.
 Cover with plastic wrap and allow to rise for about a half an hour.
 It will not double in size, just be slightly puffed.

-- While the bread is rising, place a baking steel (or baking stone) on the middle rack of the oven and a shallow baking pan (such as a broiler pan) on the rack below it.
-Preheat the oven to 450° F. If you like the flour on your dough as it bakes, leave it on.
-If not, carefully brush off the extra flour, being careful not to deflate the dough.
-If desired, brush the dough with a little melted butter.
+- While the bread is rising, place a baking steel (or baking stone, or an overturned baking sheet) on the middle rack of the oven and a shallow baking pan (such as a broiler pan) on the rack below it.
+Preheat the oven to 450° F.

-- Using a pizza peel or overturned baking sheet, slide the bread, parchment and all, onto baking steel (or stone).
-Immediately add one cup of hot tap water to broiler pan and quickly shut the oven door.
+- Slash the loaf a few times and slide it, parchment and all, onto the steel, stone, or baking sheet.
+Add one cup of hot tap water to the broiler pan and quickly shut the oven door.
 Alternatively, you may drop a couple ice cubes on the bottom of your oven to create steam.

-- Bake for about 30-35 minutes, or until you begin to smell the bread and it springs back when lightly touched.
+- Bake for about 30-35 minutes, or until you begin to smell the bread and it feels relatively light for its size (pick it up with gloved hands–if it feels at all heavy, add another 5-10 minutes to the baking time and check again).
 If the top is getting too dark, cover the bread with aluminum foil.

-- Remove from the oven and brush again with melted butter, if desired.
-Allow it to cool on wire rack before cutting.
+- Remove from the oven and allow it to cool on a wire rack before cutting.
 The crust will soften as it cools.

-This bread was originally posted on March 27, 2019 and has been updated with a video, several new tips, and an updated recipe.
+This bread was originally posted on March 27, 2019 and has been updated with a video, several new tips, and a revision to the original recipe.